speshori/Team-Project-1---IS-601/Gitusage.md

 ## Docker
 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.

+## Automated Testing
+Automation Testing is the process of using the assistance of tools, scripts, and software to perform test cases by repeating pre-defined actions.
+Test Automation focuses on replacing manual human activity with systems or devices that enhance efficiency.